Hashiyaa/my-graphics-island/README.md

-# my-graphics-town
+# my-graphics-island
-Building up a town from scratch using THREE.js as an exercise.
+Building up am island from scratch using THREE.js as an exercise.